A minimum duty

 themes scattered in the previous pages, which are chaptered on each critical

 approach and it is appropriate for the closing chapter.
-Copyright
+If I must find

 (c)2006 SUZUKI Akiyoshi |